-Fantastic Low-Carb Cheesecake with Cherry Topping is a wonderful dessert when you just need a treat; serve with fresh berries on top if you prefer.
+Fantastic Low-Carb Cheesecake with Cherry Topping is a wonderful treat for a special occasion; serve with fresh berries on top if you prefer.
 Use Dessert Recipes to find more recipes like this one.

 Watch the video to see if you might want to make

 Fantastic Low-Carb Cheesecake with Cherry Topping!

 And don’t think me lacking in humility by calling this FANTASTIC Low-Carb Cheesecake with Cherry Topping!
-Even though it really is pretty fantastic, the name came from the recipe I adapted from a low-carb cookbook; see below for more details!
-The original recipe called for a home-made graham cracker crust, which I skipped for even less carbs.
+The name came from the recipe I adapted long ago from a low-carb cookbook; see below for more details!

 How to Make Fantastic Low-Carb Cheesecake with Cherry Topping: